Disclaimer

 To the Same File (Method 1: Bash

-)- Bash (and some other modern shells) provides a shorthand
+&>or&>>)- Bash (and some other modern shells) provides a shorthand

-to redirect both stdout and stderr to the same file, overwriting it. - Syntax:
+&>to redirect both stdout and stderr to the same file, overwriting it. - Syntax:

-command &> combined_output_file
+command &> combined_output_file - The

-operator appends both stdout and stderr to the same file. - Syntax:
+&>>operator appends both stdout and stderr to the same file. - Syntax:

-command &>> combined_output_file
+command &>> combined_output_file - Example (Overwrite):

 - Example (Append):